yogat3ch/writing/Dynamic Direct Democracy.md

 ### Abuse Prevention
 #### Rationale
-A problematic aspect of an pure democracy voting system such as this is the potential for abuse.
+A problematic aspect of a pure democracy voting system is the potential for abuse.
 The spread of misinformation for manipulative purposes on the internet has been identified as a difficult issue to mitigate.
-It is very possible for people desiring to pass their legislation via whatever means possible to use polarizing and misleading rhetoric to encourage "viral voter turnout" in which they coerce their followers to vote prolifically on a piece of legislation that they want to get passed, or that they want to prevent the passage of, without the voters actually knowing what they're voting on.
+It is very possible for people desiring to pass their legislation via whatever means possible to use polarizing and misleading rhetoric to encourage "viral voter turnout" in which they coerce their followers to vote blindly on a piece of legislation that they want to get passed, or that they want to prevent the passage of, without the voters actually knowing what they're voting on.
-In anticipation of these effects, we've created a system to mitigate the deleterious effects viral phenomenon and misinformation may have on open democracy.
+In anticipation of these effects, we've created a system to mitigate the deleterious effects of viral phenomenon and misinformation on direct and open democracy.

-#### The Viral Dam
+#### The Comprehension Quiz
-To qualify to vote on a piece of legislation, each person must pass a quiz with randomized questions generated by AI and approved by the proposers of the legislation.
+To qualify to vote on a piece of legislation, each person must pass a **comprehension quiz** of randomized questions.
+The questions are drawn from a bank of questions & answers that is either a) generated by AI or b) user submitted, that the **key points** of a piece of legislation.
+A **key point** is a section of legislation with a total number of highlights above the mean number of highlights for any given section.
+A **key point** will be used to derive multiple AI generated iterations of question and answer pairs to populate the bank of possible questions displayed to users.
+All question and answer pairs are approved by the proposers & amenders of the legislation, collectively the **legislation proposal team**.
-The questions are derived from the reader highlights added during the refinement phase.
-All sections with highlighting are translated to questions by AI, with a point score attributed to each question based on the aggregated number of highlights made on that section.
-The aggregated highlights are used as a proxy to reflect the relative importance of the section to human readers.
-The score is used as a weighting system that is algorithmically balanced with a randomization system to generate a set of questions proportional to the number of critical aspects of the legislation for each prospective voter.
-In order to vote on a piece of legislation, a voter must pass the screening quiz with a score above the threshold set for that layer of the political hierarchy.
+The **key points** are selected from all user's highlights retained in the final text of the legislation.
+An **importance score** is attributed to each question based on the aggregate number of highlights made to that section.
+The **importance score** will influence the frequency of its appearance in **comprehension quizzes**.
+The **importance score** will be algorithmically balanced by a randomization score to determine overall frequency of appearance.
+The randomization score is used to ensure the rotation of questions between **comprehension quiz** deliveries.
+The number of questions in a **comprehension quiz** will be proportional to the number of **key points** in the legislation.
+In order to vote on a piece of legislation, a voter must pass the **comprehension quiz** with a score above the threshold set for that **governance tier**.

 ###  Timing of Cycles